itsjamiefhill/infra-ds923p-devops/docs/00-prerequisites.md

    - Verify static IP is properly set
    - Ensure firewall rules are correctly applied
    - Test connectivity between services

+4. **SSL Certificate Issues**:
+   - Verify certificate paths in environment variables
+   - Check certificate permissions (should be readable by your user)
+   - Test with `curl -k https://127.0.0.1:4646/v1/agent/members` to bypass SSL verification

+5. **Nomad CLI Authentication Errors**:
+   - Ensure NOMAD_TOKEN is set correctly
+   - Verify SSL environment variables are correctly set
+   - Check if token has expired or been revoked

 For more detailed troubleshooting, refer to the [Troubleshooting Guide](troubleshooting.md).